 Apostle vs. Disciple: Unveiling the Nuances of Early Christianity

 Understanding the distinctions between apostles and disciples in early Christianity is crucial for a richer comprehension of the New Testament and the foundation of the Christian faith.
 While the terms are often used interchangeably, particularly in casual conversation, a closer examination reveals significant differences in their roles, responsibilities, and selection processes.
-This article delves into the historical context, biblical accounts, and theological interpretations to illuminate the nuances between these two vital figures in the early church.
+This article gets into the historical context, biblical accounts, and theological interpretations to illuminate the nuances between these two vital figures in the early church.

 Introduction: The Seeds of Confusion